-Buddy Approvals are a crucial system of checks and balances in the screening process.
-Buddy Approval is the process by which every mentor application is reviewed by another member of the screening team before acceptance into the program.
-The Buddy Approver must NOT be the application owner OR the screener who did that applicant's interview (i.e in a coverage situation).
-By having two sets of eyes on every mentor application, the Screening Team works hard to ensure that every mentor applicant approved to volunteer in the program is a safe, consistent and appropriate adult volunteer who is committed to the iMentor mission.
+Buddy approval is a crucial system of checks and balances in screening.
+In this process, a screener reviews applicants' screening steps before accepting them into the program.
+The buddy approver must NOT be the application owner OR the screener who interviewed the applicant.
+By having two sets of eyes, the Screening Team works hard to ensure that every mentor approved to volunteer in the program is safe, consistent, collaborative, and mission-aligned.

 Selecting a Buddy Approver

-Once an applicant has completed all steps of the screening process, the owning Screener will change the Applicant Status to “Buddy Approval”.
-The application will then be assigned a Buddy Approver by the Associate Director of Mentor Screening.
-The AD will update the Buddy Approver field on the application to the name of the screener reviewing the application.
-This ensures Buddy Approvals are easily tracked and equitably distributed among the team, and can be used to create individual screener owned and operated list views and/or reports.
-Once a Buddy Approval is assigned, the buddy approver will receive an automated email notification.
+Once an applicant completes all screening steps, the owning screener will change the applicant's status to "Buddy Approval."
+The Associate Director of Mentor Screening (AD) will assign a buddy approver by updating the Buddy Approver field to the screener's name reviewing the application.
+The AD strives to distribute buddy approvals equitably among screeners.
+Once a Buddy Approval is assigned, the buddy approver will receive an email notification.

 The Buddy Approval Process includes the following key steps:

-- Searching Salesforce for each applicant in case of duplicate contact records or older applications.
+1. Search for duplicate contact records or older applications.

-- Reading the mentor applicant's definitions of physical, emotional and sexual abuse.
+6. Read the mentor applicant's definitions of abuse.

-- Confirming the mentor applicant successfully passed their local background check requirements and was approved.
+8. Confirm that the mentor applicant successfully passed their local background check requirements.

-- Reviewing the mentor applicant's answers to the required disclosure questions on the mentor application.
+11. Review the mentor applicant's answers to the disclosure questions.

 Let's take a look at these process steps in more depth.